Cubs vs. Phillies Player Props Betting Odds

 Happ Stats

-- Ian Happ has 71 hits with 18 doubles, two triples, seven home runs, 53 walks and 37 RBI.
-He's also stolen six bases.
+- Ian Happ has 71 hits with 18 doubles, two triples, seven home runs and 54 walks.
+He has driven in 37 runs with six stolen bases.

 Happ Recent Games